chrisjbryant/errant/readme.md

 # Pre-requisites

 Currently, we only support Python 3.
-You may need `sudo` access to install the following libraries, or else you can install everything in a [virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/).
+It is safest to install everything in a clean [virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) since we have had reports of conflicting dependencies.

 ## spaCy